-Sivan Jerushalmi
+Sivan Jerushalmi Director

-Date: 28.10.2021
+Date: 14.12.2021

-2nd Floor 167 - 169 Great Portland Street London W1W 5PF
+2nd Floor 167-169 Great Portland Street London England W1W 5PF

-Statement of Directors' responsibilities in respect of the Directors' report and the financial statements
+Statement of Director's responsibilities in respect of the Director's report and the financial statements

-The Directors are responsible for preparing the Directors' Report and the financial statements in accordance with applicable law and regulations.
+The Director is responsible for preparing the Director's Report and the financial statements in accordance with applicable law and regulations.

-Company law requires the Directors to prepare financial statements for each financial year.
+Company law requires the Director to prepare financial statements for each financial year.
 Under that law they have elected to prepare the financial statements in accordance with FRS 101 Reduced Disclosure Framework.

-Under Company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
-In preparing these financial statements, the Directors are required to:
+Under Company law the Director must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that year.
+In preparing these financial statements, the Director is required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; - assess the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the Company or to cease operations, or have no realistic alternative but to do so.
+- select suitable accounting policies and then apply them consistently; - · make judgements and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; - assess the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the Company or to cease operations, or have no realistic alternative but to do so.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
-They are responsible for such internal controls as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.
+The Director is responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+He is responsible for such internal controls as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.